kevhwa/security_1/hw3/README.txt

 - ./create-tree.sh <NAME> will create the tree directory.
 It will also place the test script and test files into the appropriate place

-1. create tree
+1. ./create-tree.sh <name>
-2. make install
+2. make install DEST=<name/bin>
+3. Go into <name> directory
+4. Run ./tester.sh

+- Running tests individually messes up the relative paths so it must be run from <name> directory

 Mail-in summary